ostark/craft-async-queue/README.md

-# AsyncQueue plugin for Craft CMS 3.x
+# DON'T USE IN PRODUCTION!!
+AsyncQueue plugin for Craft CMS 3.x

 A queue handler that moves queue execution to a non-blocking background process